High Wind Warning issued for East Glacier Park Region by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-02 10:40:00 MDT Expires: 2022-11-02 18:00:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-11-04 17:56:00 MDT Expires: 2022-11-05 12:00:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Flathead, Mission Valleys WINTER WEATHER ADVISORY NOW IN EFFECT UNTIL 6 PM MDT THIS EVENING * WHAT...Snow.
-Additional snow accumulations of up to two inches. * WHERE...Flathead Lake, Flathead Valley, Mission Valley, and Polson. * WHEN...Until 6 PM MDT this evening. * IMPACTS...Plan on slippery road conditions.
+Target Area: Potomac, Seeley Lake Region; West Glacier Region WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL NOON MDT SATURDAY ABOVE 5000 FEET * WHAT...Snow expected above 5000 feet.
+Total snow accumulations of 8 to 12 inches, with up to two feet in the Mission Mountains.
+Winds gusts of 50 to 70 mph will develop late Friday night into Saturday morning across the higher elevations. * WHERE...West Glacier Region and Potomac/Seeley Lake Region. * WHEN...Through noon MDT Saturday. * IMPACTS...Backcountry travel will be very difficult.
+Damaging winds could blow down trees.
+Heavy snow and blowing snow will drift over remote trails and backcountry roadways.

 Comments / 0